Breakthrough: NASA Discovers Earth-Like Planet with Unique Biosignature Gas

 “These initial Webb observations also provided a possible detection of a molecule called dimethyl sulfide (DMS),” NASA added.

-Does this mean that there is life on the planet?
+Does this mean that there is on the planet?

 Atmosphere on exoplanet K2-18 b (NASA, ESA, CSA, Ralf Crawford (STScI), Joseph Olmsted (STScI)) ,NASA Discovers Earth-Like Planet